verenea/fe-search-exercise/README.md

 ## Notes
 Given the demo api-key ("search only?"), a number of features (ie. facets for filters, custom ranking, etc) that I was looking to implement were unable to be configured.
-Those configurations upon the target index appear to be managed via an account dashboard or by using index.setSettings (which is claimed to be inaccessible from the JS frontend client version of the api -- will hopefully find out more).
+Those settings upon the target index appear to be managed via an account dashboard or by using `index.setSettings()` (which is claimed to be inaccessible from the JS frontend client version of the api -- will hopefully find out more).

-- React-router is used in conjunction with searchState to enable search history quasi-routing.
+- React-router is used in conjunction with `searchState` to enable search history quasi-routing.
 - Material-UI 5.0 is integrated with connected components to enhance component design and functionality
-- The latest version of React (17.*) was used, along with Hooks to manage component state
+- The latest version of React (17) was used, along with Hooks to manage component state
 - A light/dark-mode theme toggle was added to demonstrate context/provider usage
 - In lieu of a product image, which is preferable, a barcode was utilized for some graphical distinction